 Meeting CMS Requirements

 While the self-pay model brought in a moderate but steady stream of over 200 patients in 2014, 2015 was a different story.
 In February of that year, CMS announced a national coverage determination for Medicare beneficiaries who meet certain eligibility criteria.3 The decision also outlined specific dose parameters, standardized reporting require-ments, and other conditions for reading radiologists and participating imaging facilities.
-Sanford’s screening program — and lung cancer screening programs nationwide — was suspended until it met the new requirements and CMS finalized its reimbursement codes.
+Sanford’s screening program — like other lung cancer screening programs nationwide — was suspended until it met the new requirements and CMS finalized its reimbursement codes.

-From there, Sanford began implementing new processes to meet the CMS requirements for lung cancer screening, including the institution of dose reduction techniques as part of the ACR Lung Cancer Screening Registry and patient flow improvements within the lung nodule clinic.
+From there, Sanford began implementing new processes to meet the CMS requirements for lung cancer screening, including the institution of dose reduction techniques as part of the ACR Lung Cancer Screening Registry (LCSR) and patient flow improvements within the lung nodule clinic.
 The on-staff radiologist would interpret the CT, share the standardized report with both the PCP — who would deliver the results to the patient — and Lacher, who, as the nurse navi-gator, would monitor the patient to ensure care continuation for subsequent scans.

 According to Glatt, this coordinated care delivery has been vital to the screening program’s success.
 “Centralizing the complex, multidisciplinary process